As stated by CUE’s Academic Calendar:

-- “The use of the ideas, structures, of argument, or phrases of others without appropriate acknowledgement.”
+- Plagiarism is the use of the ideas, structures of argument, or phrases of others without appropriate acknowledgement.

-- “Phrases borrowed from others must be identified as quotations and fully attributed.”
+- In addition, phrases borrowed from others must be identified as quotations and fully attributed.

 Whether or not these actions are intentional or unintentional, they still count as plagiarism.

 For more clarification check out this quick video: